Introduction

 and costly.

-Dies, or die casting tooling, are made
+die casting molds, are made

 of